rbell/toolchest/README.md

   - A starting point for setting up and managing HTTP and/or gRPC services.
   - Serve both HTTP and gRPC services from single server.
   - Ability to configuration via configuration builder with chaining.
+- Generic package contains standard library types that are not yet type safe using generics and wraps them in types that are type safe using generics.
+  - SyncMap wraps a sync.Map with a generic.
 - Additional tools to come!

 ## Contribution